About GKE Inference Gateway

 1. Body-based routing extension: extracts the model identifier from the client request body and sends it to GKE Inference Gateway.
 GKE Inference Gateway then uses this identifier to route the request based on rules defined in the Gateway API HTTPRoute object.
 Request body routing is similar to routing based on the URL path.
 The difference is that request body routing uses data from the request body.

 3. Endpoint picker extension: monitors key metrics from model servers within the InferencePool.
-It tracks the key-value cache (KV-cache) utilization, queue length of pending requests, and active LoRA adapters on each model server.
+It tracks the key-value cache (KV-cache) utilization, queue length of pending requests, prefix cache indexes, and active LoRA adapters on each model server.
 It then routes the request to the optimal model replica based on these metrics to minimize latency and maximize throughput for AI inference.

 3. GKE Inference Gateway routes the request to the model replica returned by the endpoint picker extension.